Red Dot (film): Plot

 The couple camps beneath the northern lights, and Nadja reveals she is pregnant, which makes David nervous and unsure.
 Their conversation is interrupted when they spot a red dot on the wall of their tent.
 They first assume that it is a laser pointer prank, but quickly realize that is a laser sight from a rifle and guess that the brothers are attacking them in revenge for the car damage.
 Boris escapes into the wilderness while they try to hide, and they hear gunshots and the sound of Boris whining.
 After they are shot at, they flee into the forest and hear their pursuers chase after them.
-After spending the night hiding in a small shelter, they return to the bloodied campsite and find all their belongings missing, and Boris's decapitated head in the tent.
+After spending the night hiding in a small shelter, they return to the bloodied campsite and find all their belongings missing, and Boris's severed head in the tent.
 While searching for any remaining possessions, David is injured when his arm gets caught in a hunting trap.
 Finding nothing to help them, they set off to find help.
 However, they are soon shot at again, and David, increasingly losing blood, hallucinates a boy in a winter coat staring at them.
 David is shot in the shoulder while Nadja escapes unhurt, and the two search for each other as a snowstorm sets in.
 Nadja realizes that she has run atop a frozen lake, and as David searches for her, he falls in and is narrowly rescued by her.
 The couple finally makes it to an emergency cabin, where they phone rescuers and are told they will have to wait until the storm passes for help.

 The next morning, they hear a vehicle approach the cabin and realize it is an armed (but unaware) Jarmo, who works as a mountain rescuer.
 Escaping through a back window, they flee into the woods and seek shelter in what is revealed to be the den of a hibernating bear.
 Jarmo discovers them, but before he can shoot, Nadja shoots him with a flare found at the cabin.
 David's condition deteriorates as they progress, and he hallucinates the boy again and begins mumbling about guilt.
 Spotting Einar's cabin in the distance, Nadja runs ahead to get help for David, but encounters Rolle on the way.
 Rolle seems confused by her appearance, but before he can act, David knocks him unconscious with a rock, and the two make it to Einar's cabin.
 Einar appears to call for help, but Nadja realizes that he is contacting someone else, and Einar suddenly becomes aggressive and locks them in a room discovered to be covered in stealth photographs taken of the couple.